 If you’re interested in a career in business technology consulting, here are a few tips to help you get started.

 1. Earn a degree in IT or computer science.

-Employers and clients alike prefer technology consultants with professional education in a relevant field, like IT, computer science, or computer engineering.
-A degree also gives you a unique experience with software development, coding, data science, and web design — types of expertise that could come in handy for future clients.
+Employers and clients alike prefer technology consultants with professional education.
+Think about focusing on a field like IT, computer science, or computer engineering.
+A degree can also give you a unique experience with expertise that could come in handy for future clients like:

-Some consultants also opt to obtain a business minor as consulting requires just as many business skills as it does technology know-how.
+Some consultants choose a business minor too, as consulting needs as much business skill as it does technology know-how.
 Marketing, business management, and communication classes can help hone these skills.